Techblogogy/free-google-image-search/README.md

 # Free Google Image Search
-Search for images with Google, without the use of limited API
+Search for images with Google, without the use of Custom Search JSON/Atom API

 # Usage Example
 Library is really simple to use.
 All you need to do is call .searchImage function and pass in desired search query.
 Here's a simple example code: